Duke-CS-Plus-IC/Waterpark/README.md

-# WaterPark Protocol for the Internet Computer
+# WaterPark Protocol on Internet Computer

 WaterPark is an application built on the Internet Computer as a decentralized, undercollateralized lending protocol.
 WaterPark is still currently in development in association with the [Duke University CS+ Summer Program](https://www.cs.duke.edu/undergrad/summer_research) 2021 Project: Decentralized Finance: Cryptocurrency and Blockchain on the Internet Computer.
 The application was developed by Oum Lahade (Duke 2024) and Rhys Banerjee (Duke 2023).